gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 	- the 2 angles pc and zc cancel each other out
 - implications: the pole in (c) will move to 0 slowly (takes long time to decay)
 - implementation
-	- proportional part + integral part: K1 + K2/s
+	- proportional part + integral part: K1 + K2/s --> [K1(s+K2/K1)]/s

-#### Example with Ideal Integral Compensation
+###### Example with Ideal Integral Compensation
-- puttig a 0 really close to origin
+- putting a 0 really close to origin
-- addd a pole at 0 and you have a pole at 0.1 so they are almost cancelling each other out
+- add a pole at 0 and you have a pole at 0.1 so they are almost cancelling each other out
 - uncompensated system, gain is 164.6 with pole at -0.694 + j3.926s
-- daming ratio is the line going out from the origin
+- damping ratio is the line going out from the origin
 - sse: from version a of system (type 0 - 0 poles at origin) = 1/(1+kp)
 - this makes it at -0.679 + j3.873, relatively close
 - settling time will be similar, slightly slower mybe but it'll have 0 sse due to integral term
 - we basically changed it from type 0 to type 1 system
-- if you cmpute closed loop poles of the system, you get that the 0 pole heads towards the open loop zero
+- if you compute closed loop poles of the system, you get that the 0 pole heads towards the open loop zero
 	- at k = 158.2 it has an s = -0.091 which is super close to zero at -0.1, effectively cancelling out
 - really close to j omega axis so it's going to be really slow to get to +-2% of original final value but the old system wasn't even getting to 10%
 - the further you move poles to the left, the faster the system will respond

-#### Lag Compensation
+##### Lag Compensation
-- if you didnt want an integral controller and you were doing thnigs in analog
+- if you didn't want an integral controller and you were doing things in analog
 - basically means when you're picking poles and zeros the zero is to the left of the pole
 	- almost like having a zero term but not quite like that
 	- you dont get 0 error, just smaller error